 Race to the Sea

-In addition, the Germans fought colonial troops.
+The Germans often clashed with colonial troops.
 Indians, for example, had only been in Europe for six weeks when they were thrown into battle.

-When there failed to be a victor as the armies reached the North Sea, they tried to outflank each other in the south.
+As the armies reached the North Sea, there failed to be a victor, so they tried to outflank each other to the south.